Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 But the drug has proved controversial.
 Lecanemab was approved for use by the US Food and Drug Administration (FDA) in 2023, but the European Medicines Agency (EMA) rejected the drug for use in the European market in July 2024.
 The EMA reasoned the benefits of lecanemab did not outweigh the risks of a patient having serious side effects.

 Scientists are still working to understand the disease's underlying biology.
-Without better understanding how dementia damages the brain, it's difficult to create new treatments to halt or reverse cognitive decline.
+Without a better understanding of how dementia damages the brain, it's difficult to create new treatments to halt or reverse cognitive decline.

 James highlighted that scientists still had major gaps in understanding how the 14 dementia risk factors highlighted by the Lancet were linked with dementia-related changes in the brain.